Gwendolyn B. Bennett

 See also: Women Poets of the Harlem Renaissance to Rediscover and Read

 In 1927, Gwendolyn married Dr. Albert Joseph Jackson, a fellow instructor at Howard University.
-The couple moved to Florida, but found the racism unbearable.
+The couple moved to Florida, but found the racism they encountered unbearable.
 In addition, Gwendolyn didn’t like being so far from the a cultural center.
-She and her husband returned to New York, this time to Long Island.
+She and her husband returned to New York, this time, to Long Island.

 When Dr. Jackson died in 1936, Gwendolyn moved back to New York City, though the condition in which she found her beloved Harlem shocked and saddened her.
 The Depression had taken an immense toll in many ways, and with few outlets were available for the creative arts, so Gwendolyn put her energy into working for the Federal Writers Project and the Federal Art Project.